Azure/AI-in-a-Box/generative-ai/semantic-kernel/nlp-to-sql/readme.md

     password = <password>
     ```

-4. Create/Update environment file, you can rename the .env-sample file to .env which is located in the root (nlp-sql-in-a-box) folder.
+4. Create/Update environment file, you can rename the .env-sample file to .env which is located in the root (nlp-to-sql) folder.
 Please fill in the details in the file in the below format:

     ```
     AZURE_OPENAI_DEPLOYMENT_NAME="gpt-35-turbo"